Phil Volk: Early bands

-However, he insisted that the trio have a drummer if they were to play his club.
+Revere insisted that the trio have a drummer if they were to play his club.
 Volk and Levin did not know of anyone that could join the group right away, so they asked Revere if they could borrow The Raiders' drummer, Mike 'Smitty' Smith, for the first week they played the club.
-All three - Volk, Levin, and Smith - would eventually become Raiders and then would go on to form Brotherhood.
-Eventually that summer, the band changed its name to The Surfers.
+Around this time, the band changed its name to The Surfers.

-During the summer of 1963, the band played the popular Miramar Ballroom in Boise and were given the opportunity to open for Paul Revere and the Raiders, by now recording and recently signed to Columbia Records, at the Boise National Guard Armory.
-The popularity of The Surfers soared with the addition of the choreography that Volk and Levin created for the band, including their "guitar battles" that involved intricate slashing movements with their guitars, all the while dancing and playing.
+During the summer of 1963, The Surfers played the popular Miramar Ballroom in Boise and were given the opportunity to open for Paul Revere and the Raiders, who had recently signed with Columbia Records, at the Boise National Guard Armory.
+Their popularity soared with the addition of the choreography that Volk and Levin created for the band, including their "guitar battles" that involved intricate slashing movements with their guitars, all the while dancing and playing.
 They worked diligently on the choreography and their dance steps later became a big part of The Raiders show as well.
-Their most famous guitar battle came during the song, "Big Boy Pete", which they performed on 'The Tonight Show Starring Johnny Carson', among other performances.
+Their most famous guitar battle came during the song "Big Boy Pete", which they later performed on The Tonight Show Starring Johnny Carson.

-In August 1963, Levin was asked by Paul Revere to audition to replace Charlie Coe, the Raiders lead guitarist.
+In August 1963, Revere auditioned Levin as a replacement for Charlie Coe, the Raiders lead guitarist.
 Levin, who had dropped out of high school, joined the band on the road.
 When Volk left for the University of Colorado on a scholarship in September 1963, the friends said goodbye at the Boise train station, not knowing that in little more than a year, Volk would also be joining The Raiders as the final piece in what would come to be considered the "classic" Raider line-up.